 Following texture saliency verification, the surviving correspondences may still contain spatially erroneous outliers caused by semantically similar but repetitive patterns (e.g., identical rooftops).
 To eliminate these structural outliers, this final geometric refinement stage enforces structural consistency by unifying local topological invariance and global geometric rigidity.

-We leverage Delaunay Triangulation on the UAV keypoints to capture the local spatial graph~\cite{ma2019locality, jiang2019reliable}.
-Assuming the transformation between the UAV view and the satellite ortho-photo locally approximates a similarity transformation, the area ratio of corresponding triangles across modalities should remain invariant.
-Let $\Delta_t^q$ and $\Delta_t^{\text{db}}$ denote the $t$-th corresponding triangle pair in the query and database images, respectively.
-The cross-modal area ratio $\rho_t$ and the subsequent topological deviation $\delta_t$ relative to the global consensus are formulated as:
+We leverage Delaunay triangulation to construct a local spatial graph over the UAV keypoints~\cite{ma2019locality, jiang2019reliable}.
+Since the local transformation between the UAV view and the satellite ortho-photo can be approximated by a similarity transformation, the area ratio of corresponding triangles should remain approximately invariant across modalities.
+Let $\Delta_t^q$ and $\Delta_t^{\text{db}}$ denote the $t$-th triangle pair in the query and database images, respectively.
+Based on this assumption, the cross-modal area ratio $\rho_t$ and its topological deviation $\delta_t$ from the global consensus are formulated as:

 where $\operatorname{Area}(\cdot)$ computes the geometric area of a given triangle, $\boldsymbol{\rho}$ denotes the set of all triangle area ratios, and $\operatorname{med}(\cdot)$ represents the robust median operator.